ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 The payment module interface specifies the minimum requirements to allow different implementations to be supported by Swarm.
 An implementation of this interface will be responsible for handling payments, hiding the specifics of the underlying payment processing and providing a unified API, thus decoupling the distributed storage service from the actual payment system used by participants.

 Nodes need to keep track of the balances that result from consuming/servicing storage from/to other nodes.
 This leads to the need of an abstract accounting unit that can be used for storage and bandwidth.
 We define ```honey``` as the Swarm accounting unit.
 Since ```honey``` is not a currency in which nodes can settle their balances with each other there should exist a mechanism to convert honey to a given currency.
-For the full details on how ```honey``` works, please refer to [swip-message_to_honey](./swip-message_to_honey.md) and[swip-honey_to_money](./swip-honey_to_money.md).
+For the full details on how ```honey``` works, please refer to [swip-message_to_honey](./swip-message_to_honey.md) and [swip-honey_to_money](./swip-honey_to_money.md).

-A minimal payment module needs to accept a price in ```honey```, converts this price to a currency via an agreed-upon price oracle, sends the payment and returns when the payment is processed (either successfully or unsuccessfully).
+A minimal payment module receives a price in ```honey```, converts this price to a currency via an agreed-upon price oracle, sends the payment and returns when the payment is processed (either successfully or unsuccessfully).
 Making it clear in the code that this is the minimum expected from a payment module will both increase the readability and auditability of the Swarm source code, but will also make it easier for other payment methods to implement the payment module interface, hereby allowing users to choose how they want to settle their payments, which increases the resilience of the network and enlarges the potential user base.

 Incorporating the required abstractions to support payment modules will require modifying the handshake protocol, the message handling, and the accounting and payment strategies implemented at the moment.